-The above table represents a worst case scenario of credit risk exposure to the Bank at 31 December 2019, without taking account of any collateral held or other credit enhancements attached.
+The above table represents a worst-case scenario of credit risk exposure to the Bank at 31 December 2020, without taking account of any collateral held or other credit enhancements attached.
 For on-balance sheet assets, the exposures set out above are based on net carrying amounts as reported in the statement of financial position.

-As shown above for the Bank, 9% (2018: 12%) of the total maximum exposure is derived from loans and advances and investment securities represent 57% (2018: 53%).
+As shown above for the Bank, 13% (2019: 9%) of the total maximum exposure is derived from loans and advances and investment securities and trading assets represent 57% (2019: 57%).